Pictures show how Southsea Common is starting to be transformed for Victorious Festival

-Victorious Festival will begin two weeks today and Southsea Common is already starting to be transformed.
+Victorious Festival will begin two weeks today and Southsea Common is starting to be transformed.

 Aerial pictures taken by Andrew Hurdle show the Common Stage being set up in Castle Fields as excitement starts to build ahead of the festival.